J4X-98/Writeups/Websites/DamnVulnerableDeFi/06_Selfie/writeup.md

 ## Solution

 The vulnerability here is pretty easy to spot.
 To get all the money from the vault we will need to call the emergencyExit() function of the pool.
-This function only works if its called from the governance, so we will need to get the governance to call this function.
-The way to do this is by queueing this call as an action, holding more than half of the tokens at that time, waiting for 2 days and then executing the action.
+This function only works if it's called from the governance, so we will need to get the governance to call this function.
+The way to do this is by queueing this call as an action, holding more than half of the tokens at that time, waiting for 2 days, and then executing the action.
 So the game plan is:

 1. Take out a flash loan.
 2. Take a manual snapshot using the snapshot() function of the token.
 3. Call the queueaction with the emergencyExit() function of the pool.
-4. Now our balance at the last snapshot is checked, which is giant thanks to the flashloan.
+4. Now our balance at the last snapshot is checked, which is giant thanks to the flash loan.
 5. Our action gets queued.
 6. We repay the loan.
-7. We wait for 2 days until the grace period finished.
+7. We wait for 2 days until the grace period is finished.
-8. We call to execute and receive all them sweet moneys.
+8. We call to execute and receive all their sweet money.

 I once again wrote an attack contract that does this for us: